Poor SPM Results? Here's What You Can Do Next

 - Sejarah

 Do consider this option thoroughly as it will take another year for you to obtain better grades.
-By then, your peers may have already completed a year of their pre-university studies so be sure to make it count!
+By then, your peers may have already completed a year of their pre-university studies, so be sure to make it count!

 For a step-by-step guide on repeating your SPM subjects, click here.

-Explore Now >#3.
+Start Now#3.
 Pursue diploma or certificate courses

 If you’re missing a couple of credits from your SPM slip, you can also consider other pathways, such as pursuing a diploma or certificate.
 After all, they can still lead you to selected degree courses.